Zycho-Dev-66/ZRoot/README.md

 Version 1.2 relased with 5 custom OS types for creating fake root.
 :relieved:

-Developed and Maintained by FAKE ✘ SMILE
+Developed and Maintained by Zycho-Dev

 :heart: ZYNTAX™ :heart: